Funmoring46/FunmorningTransit/docs/stations/kuangzhen.md

 ![Entrance A of Kuangzhen Station](../assets/gallery/kuangzhen/kuangzhen.png){ width="750" }

-Kuangzhen Station (Chinese: 矿镇站) is a station on Mountains-Kiyama Railway, Kuangbo Line, Kuangzhen Loop, and the Kuangzhen East-Kuangzhen Connector Line.
+Kuangzhen Station (Chinese: 矿镇站) is a station on the Mountains-Kiyama Railway, Kuangbo Line, Kuangzhen Loop, and the Kuangzhen East-Kuangzhen Connector Line.
 It is around the 3rd biggest station in the server and is in the Kuangzhen area.
 It was opened around September 2025.
 It uses a side platform for the Mountains-Kiyama Railway.

 ## History